shega1992/Unix-Utilities/README.md

 ## Footnotes
 The full description of the details of each program and the set of tests: https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/initial-utilities.

-If you are going to run tests, please read the instructions: https://github.com/remzi-arpacidusseau/ostep-projects#projects-for-an-operating-systems-class
+If you are going to run tests, please read the instruction: https://github.com/remzi-arpacidusseau/ostep-projects#projects-for-an-operating-systems-class